USB Gadget API for Linux¶

 Gadget drivers make endpoint I/O requests to hardware without needing to know many details of the hardware, but driver setup/configuration code needs to handle some differences.
 Use the API like this:

-3. The hardware driver can now start enumerating.
-The steps it handles are to accept USB power and set_address requests.
+requests.
 Other steps are handled by the gadget driver.
-If the gadget driver module is unloaded before the host starts to enumerate, steps before step 7 are skipped.
+If the gadget driver module is unloaded before the host starts to enumerate, steps before step 7 are skipped. - The gadget driver’s

 Drivers will normally be arranged so that just loading the gadget driver module (or statically linking it into a Linux kernel) allows the peripheral device to be enumerated, but some drivers will defer enumeration until some higher level component (like a user mode daemon) enables it.
 Note that at this lowest level there are no policies about how ep0 configuration logic is implemented, except that it should obey USB specifications.
 Such issues are in the domain of gadget drivers, including knowing about implementation constraints imposed by some USB controllers or understanding that composite devices might happen to be built by integrating reusable components.